 Standard curve analysis is used to determine the absolute concentration of a sample by comparing to other samples with known amount of analyte concentration.
 We called the samples with known concentration “standards” and the ones with concentration that needs to be determined “unknowns”.

 For such analysis, the “standards” and “unknowns” should be in the same fluorescence channel to ensure they are comparable.
-Thus standard curve analysis is always performed on one specific channel.
+Thus, standard curve analysis is always performed on one specific channel.
 We have to first the select the specific channel and perform such analysis.